 Federated Identity Management:

 To solve the problem of managing increased digital identities across the organizations, IT researchers have introduced a new solution, known as Federated Identity Management.
 Federated identity management includes the addition of a new party, known as the identity provider (IdP).
 This identity provider is trusted to perform various functions.
 The task of user authentication and identity management are handled by this trusted identity provider.
-This allows users to control their attribute release and issues authentication assertion.
+This

 Now this verification can take place using various techniques, but the most common ones are SAML (Security markup assertion language), OpenID, OAuth, etc. Moreover, other open industry standards can also be used in order to achieve interoperability, irrespective of the technique used for authentication.